 When importing using the Daily Sales Report, ChartMogul recognizes subscription cancellations at the end of their billing period.

-When sending via the Payloads URL, ChartMogul recognizes subscription cancellations depending on your Churn recognition settings: either at the end of the service period (default) or at the time of cancellation.
+When sending via the Payloads URL, ChartMogul recognizes subscription cancellations depending on your Churn Recognition setting: either at the time of cancellation or at the end of the service period.

 Upgrades, Downgrades, & Reactivations

 The Daily Sales Reports don’t provide the information needed to link related transactions.
 Because of this, ChartMogul isn’t able to report on subscription upgrades, downgrades, and reactivations.
 Instead, we cancel the existing subscription and create a new customer with a new subscription when a customer upgrades their subscription.

 Linking related transactions is possible when sending via the Payloads URL.
 Therefore, ChartMogul can report on upgrades, downgrades, and reactivations when you use this integration type.

 To better understand how this works with each of our integration types, let’s look at an example of a subscription reactivation.

 Imagine a customer purchased a monthly subscription on July 4, 2018, and canceled the subscription on December 4, 2019.